finnpedersenkazes/flix-feedback/readme.md

 ![Image of Terminal.
 Java is not installed](images/JavaNotInstalled.png)

-If Java is not installed or you have the wrong version, you will see this:
-At the very buttom it says:
+If Java is not installed or you have the wrong version, you will see, at the very buttom, it says:

 ```
 Requires Java 11 (or later).